msnyd/msnyd.github.io/_posts/2020-2-6-Suicide.md

 Let's take a look at the most important features of the dataset so we can see which features  played the most important role in getting us to our solution:

 ![Accuracy-Score](/assets/images/top-features.png){:class="img-responsive"}

+Let's take a look at what this graph is telling us.
+This graph shows us which features had the highest amount of relevance when evaluating the Suicide Rate/100 thousand people for each country.
+As you can see, population is still on top, followed closely by age and GDP per capita, or how wealthy a country is.
+This means if we were given these features for something like year 2030, our model could predict the suicide rates for every country with a 70% confidence level.